The Glencairn Glass Crime Short Story Competition

 Crime Short Story Competition

 Do you have a knack for conjuring up sinister plots, capturing the perfect crime, or documenting deadly deeds?
 If so, this is your chance to showcase your talent.
-Glencairn Crystal, the maker of the world’s favourite whisky glass – the Glencairn Glass, and sponsor of the McIlvanney and Bloody Scotland Debut crime writing awards, is seeking crime short stories in collaboration with Bloody Scotland and Scottish Field Magazine.
-This year’s theme is ‘A Crime Set In Scotland.’
+Glencairn Crystal, the maker of the world’s favourite whisky glass – the Glencairn Glass, and sponsor of the McIlvanney and Bloody Scotland Debut crime writing awards, is seeking crime short stories in collaboration with Bloody Scotland This year’s theme is the protagonist must be from Scotland

-This competition is now closed, please see the previous winners below.
+This competition is now closed, please see this years winners below.

 Previous Winning Stories